pqaidevteam/pqai-encoder/README.md

+_Note: This repository is under activity development and not ready for production yet._

 # PQAI Encoder (WIP)

 PQAI service for creating representations of items.
 Items can be things like text or patent classification codes (e.g. CPC).
 Representations can be high-dimensional embeddings, bag of words, etc.